unt-libraries/keeper/README.md

     mysql> CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
     ```

-7. Create a new database in MySQL, grant privileges, and add the name to secrets.json
+7. Create a new database in MySQL, create a new user, grant privileges, and add the name to secrets.json

     ```bash
     mysql -u root -p